 The increased severity and prevalence of extreme heat is intensifying adverse conditions for outdoor workers.
 Sectors like agriculture and construction may need to explore the potential for new or increased risks and disruptions — and how to mitigate them.

-The International Labour Organization estimates that, by the year 2030, 2% of total global working hours will be lost annually because it will be too hot for people to work or they will have to work at a slower pace.
+The International Labour Organization (ILO) estimates that, by the year 2030, 2% of total global working hours will be lost annually because it will be too hot for people to work, or they will have to work at a slower pace.
 That’s equivalent to 80 million full-time jobs at a staggering cost of US$2.4 trillion.

-Agricultural workers are a significant part of the global workforce and they are especially susceptible to the effects of extreme heat.
+Agricultural workers are a significant part of the global workforce and are especially susceptible to the effects of extreme heat.
 Some 27% of global workers are employed in agriculture, but this varies greatly by region: 75% of Chadians and 80% of Somalians, for example, are agriculturists compared to less than 1% of Belgians.
-We’re seeing growing concern from clients operating in these more vulnerable regions about the detrimental impact of extreme heat on supply chains either because of heat-related worker absence or infrastructure fragility.
+We’re seeing growing concern from clients operating in these more vulnerable regions about the detrimental impact of extreme heat on supply chains, either because of heat-related worker absence or infrastructure fragility.

-Insuring to cover these risks is rising up the priority list, but insurance triggers aren’t currently set up for chronic risks like heat which build up over longer timescales.
+Insuring to cover these risks is rising up the priority list, but insurance triggers aren’t currently set up for chronic risks like heat, which build up over longer timescales.
 This is where parametric insurance can be very useful, as funds can be paid out much faster than traditional insurance programs.